ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v2.0.md

 snowplow_name_here('trackStructEvent', 'Mixes', 'Play', 'MrC/fabric-0503-mix', '', '0.0');
 ```

-You can override this behaviour and specify which trackers will execute a Snowplow method.
-To do this, change the method name by adding a colon followed by a list of tracker names separated by semicolons:
+You can override this behaviour and specify which tracker instances will execute a Snowplow method.
+To do this, change the method name by adding a colon followed by a list of tracker namespaces separated by semicolons.
+The namespace of a tracker instance is the first argument to the "newTracker" method.
+In our example, the tracker instances have namespaces "cf1" and "cf2".

 ```javascript
 // Only the first tracker will fire this structured event